kubernetes-hy/kubernetes-hy.github.io/data/unity-assignment.md

 helm upgrade --set prometheus.prometheusSpec.podMonitorSelectorNilUsesHelmValues=false --set prometheus.prometheusSpec.serviceMonitorSelectorNilUsesHelmValues=false prometheus prometheus-community/kube-prometheus-stack
 ```

-Also, you have already completed [/part-2/5-monitoring](/part-2/5-monitoring), which introduces you how to connect to grafana with kubectl port-forward.
+Also, you have already completed [/part-2/5-monitoring](/part-2/5-monitoring), which introduced you how to connect to grafana with kubectl port-forward.

 # Assignment #